Ground turkey stuffed peppers made with ground turkey, brown rice, cheese, onions, cilantro, and spices—healthy, simple

-- Add olive oil to a 12 inch cast iron skillet on medium heat.
+- Heat oil in a 12-inch cast iron skillet over medium heat.
 Add onions and cook until tender, about 3 minutes.
 Add ground turkey and season generously with salt and pepper.
 Use the tip of a spatula to break the turkey into small granular chunks.
-Cook until turkey is evenly browned, about 5-7 minutes.
+Cook until turkey is no longer pink, about 5-7 minutes.

 - Arrange the peppers back in the skillet, cavity side up, and bake for 25-30 minutes uncovered.
 Remove from the oven, top each pepper with 1-2 tablespoons of cheese, and place back in the oven for 5 more minutes or until cheese is meleted.
 Garnish with chopped cilantro before serving.
 Serve with hot sauce, salsa, sour cream, and avocado.